Find out more about the planned 196 MWp Maryvale solar power plant and what it will mean for residents.

 There is much less “messy” construction work involved than in, for example, constructing a building.
 For the solar power plant, we will need to dig cable channels and secure the mounting system into the ground.
 Once this is completed, a lot of the work is simply laying panels onto the mounting systems and connecting them.

 The installation should take approx. 12–14 months.

-Planned construction start is in the second quarter of 2019.
+Planned construction start is in the 4th Quarter of 2019.

 An example of a “typical” solar PV panel is below.

 No. The solar power plant will feed all the energy produced into the electricity grid operated by Transgrid.

 No. The beauty about solar energy is, that there is no sound or fumes produced.
 In fact, the only product of the solar power plant is renewable solar energy.